 EGCA GRAND PRIX

-Please find all the rules & regulations for the European Grand Prix 2024 (EGCA Grand Prix since 2025) by clicking here.
+Please find all the rules & regulations for the EGCA Grand Prix by clicking here.

-(2) Teams can be consisted by women, men or mixed;
+(2) Teams can consist of women, men, or mixed players;

-(3) A team must name minimum 4 and can name maximum 6 athletes to its squad at the Eropean Grand Prix stage;
+(3) A team must register a minimum of 4 and a maximum of 6 athletes for each EGCA Grand Prix stage;

-(4) Each European Grand Prix stage is own separate tournament and a team can participate each European Grand Prix stage with different line-up;
+(4) Each EGCA Grand Prix stage is a separate tournament, and teams may participate in each stage with different line-ups;

-(5) Unclassified athletes (also sighted) are allowed at a European Grand Prix stage;
+(5) Unclassified athletes (including sighted athletes) are allowed at an EGCA Grand Prix stage;

-(6) 2 foreign athletes are allowed at the European Grand Prix stage.
-The foreign athlete is an athlete who is not living permanently or have a nationality of a country where a team comes from.
+(6) A maximum of 2 foreign athletes are allowed per EGCA Grand Prix stage.
+A foreign athlete is defined as an athlete who does not permanently reside in or hold the nationality of the country the team represents.

-(7) A male athlete who are over 20-years-old and have participated in the Champions League stage during the same year is not eligible to participate at a European Grand Prix stage;
+(7) A male athlete who is over 20 years old and has participated in the Champions League stage during the same year is not eligible to participate in an EGCA Grand Prix stage;

-(8) Also a male athlete who has represented his country in the IBSA Goalball European Championships (A, B or C Division) is not eligible to participate at a European Grand Prix stage without a special permission.
-The special permission should be requested from the EGCA Competition Committee that reviews each case individually;
+(8) A male athlete who has represented his country at the IBSA European Championships (A, B or C Division), World Championships or Paralympic Games within the last 2 years is not eligible to participate in an EGCA Grand Prix stage without special permission.
+Special permission must be requested from the EGCA Competition Committee, who will review each case individually.

-(9) Participation in the European Grand Prix doesn’t prevent an athlete to participate in the Women’s Champions league or Youth Championships.
-Also an athlete can participate in the EGCA European Cup.
+(9) Participation in the EGCA Grand Prix does not prevent an athlete from participating in the Women’s Champions league or Youth Championships.
+Athletes may also participate in the EGCA European Cup.

 (1) All the clubs who have taken part in the Champions League qualification stages and not qualified to the Final Stage have a chance to apply for the EGCA European Cup.
 EGCA Competition Committee will make a ranking of the clubs after the qualification stages and in this order the clubs will be invited to the European Cup tournament;